 Recognised Practitioner in Urban Design

-Being a Recognised Practitioner can give those working in urban design a sense of identity, greater influence on professional practice and public policy, and a stronger sense of common purpose.
+Being a Recognised Practitioner can give those working in urban design a stronger sense of identity and common purpose, as well as greater influence on professional practice and public policy.
 Recognised Practitioners are professionals with a wide range of skills and experience of designing in an urban context.
-Many of the new generation of professionals have more than one professional affiliation and they expect - indeed they are often required to - develop new skills and areas of expertise throughout their career.
+Many of the new generation of professionals have more than one professional affiliation and they expect - indeed they are often required - to develop new skills and areas of expertise throughout their career.

 Recognised Practitioners come from a diverse range of professional backgrounds including: